rmarable/Ec2InstanceMaker/INSTALL.md

 * You are now ready to build instances.
 Please consult README.md for more detailed information on leveraging the scripts in this toolkit.

-## Creating an Installation Environment on Linux
+## Creating an Installation Environment on Linux (local or EC2)

 The ec2-setup.sh script can be used to set up the Ec2InstanceMaker operating environment on Linux.
-This will also work on EC2 instances running CentOS or Amazon Linux; support for Ubuntu will be provided in a later release.
+This will also work on EC2 instances running CentOS, Amazon Linux, or Ubuntu.

 After building a new instance, check out the repository from Github and run the script: